hsdn/tera-guide-core/README.md

 # tera-guide-core

 Functional module for creating your own guides for dungeons, bosses and mechanics.
-With this set of features, you can create your guide in any translation, for this you just need to write a simple script and require this module to your index.js.
+With this set of features, you can create your guide in any translation, for this you just need to write a simple script and require the **tera-guide-core** module into your index.js.

 The guides based on this module can be found here: https://github.com/hsdn/tera-guide